The Cork Oak Tree

 The national and regional legislation in Portugal protects the montados and prohibits the unauthorised felling of trees.
 Cork oak trees can only be cut down if they are dead or diseased, and even then, only with the written permission of the authorities.

 The legislation imposes heavy fines for damage or improper management of the trees, and lays down strict rules regulating the harvesting and maintenance of the trees.
-These rules state, for example, that a young tree can only be stripped when it reaches at least 25 years of age and it is at least 70 cm in diameter and 130 cm in height.
+These rules state, for example, that a young tree can only be stripped when it reaches near 25 years of age and it is at least 70 cm in diameter and 130 cm in height.
 Another rule is that the cork bark cannot be stripped above a height equal to twice the perimeter of the trunk in the first stripping, or not more than three times, for a mature tree in full production.
 It is also not permitted to remove cork from the branches of the trees, if these are less than 70 cm in diameter.
 In all cases, it is absolutely forbidden to harvest the cork at intervals of less than nine years (even if an individual tree is ready to be harvested before this period).
 There are laws governing the tilling of the soil around the trees, the correct pruning, and establishing fines for neglect and mismanagement.

 The bark of the Cork Oak